-A perfect marg isn’t tough to mix.
-All you need are 4 simple elements and the right formula for combining them.
+A perfect margarita isn’t tough to mix.
+All you need are four simple elements and the right formula for combining them.

 I’d imagine most of us have had at least one or two experiences under our belts that involve a bottle of bottom-shelf tequila, a plastic jug of margarita mix, a blender, and some quality remorse-filled hours spent simultaneously self-soothing/-loathing on a cool bathroom floor.
 Try to push those memories far from your mind.